hoodsy/MGHPCC/README.rst

 All of the data feeds being collected and their url locations are listed in **feeds.ini**.

+There is a crontab set to run **store.py** once per minute, creating and saving a new version of each feed.

 Currently, all General Transit Feed Specification (**GTFS**) require their schema to be loaded manually.
 The only feed this currently applies to is **vehicleLocations**, via the **MBTA_GTFS.zip** file.